Svenbosma/DIY-Garmin-Powermeter/README.md

 | Riding (BLE active, HX711 sampling) | ~10 mA |
 | Deep sleep (System OFF, IMU only) | ~0.07 mA |

 At 10mA a 300mAh battery gives ~30 hours of riding.
-Since sleep kicks in after 60 seconds of stopping, the standby drain between rides is negligible.
-You'd have to genuinely forget about it for weeks to kill it.
+In standby it will survive for about 20 weeks realistically.

 ---